-Content Marketing Boot Camp: 60 Topics in 60 Minutes by @JenKaneCo
+Content Marketing Boot Camp: 60 Topics in 60 Minutes

-by Jennifer Kane | Featured Contributor
+by Jennifer Kane

-You’re busy with a business to run, people to meet and a personal life to live.
+You’re busy with a business to run, people to meet, and a personal life to live.
 So understandably, content marketing may not rank high on your priority list.

 Today, we’re gonna change that.